h4rd1/nc_kube/README.md

 running K3S on top of a cluster of Raspberry Pi's and the current Helm charts don't support that setup very well.

-The version of the scripts in the root directory are designed to run on top of a K3S cluster running on Raspberry PI's.
-The scripts in the `do-version` folder are designed to work on a Digital Ocean K8S cluster.

 ## Requriements

 You need to include a ``kustomization.yaml`` file that looks something like